Every spell has the following:

 Some spells can't be memorized by some races:

-- Ghouls: They can't memorize Beastly Appendage, Blade Hands, Borgnjor's Revivification, Cure Poison, Death's Door, Dragon Form, Ice Form, Necromutation, Spider Form, Statue Form and Stoneskin
+- Ghouls can't memorize Beastly Appendage, Blade Hands, Borgnjor's Revivification, Death's Door, Dragon Form, Hydra Form, Ice Form, Necromutation, Spider Form, Statue Form and Sublimation of Blood.

-- Vampires: They can't memorize Borgnjor's Revivification, Death's Door and Necromutation.
-They can memorize the spells the ghouls can't, but they can cast them only when they are full, very full or alive.
+- Vampires can't memorize Borgnjor's Revivification, Death's Door and Necromutation.
+They can memorize the Transmutation spells the ghouls can't, but they can cast them only when they are full, very full or alive.

-- Mummies: They can't memorize Alistair's Intoxication, Beastly Appendage, Blade Hands, Borgnjor's Revivification, Cure Poison, Death's Door, Dragon Form, Ice Form, Necromutation, Regeneration, Spider Form, Statue Form and Stoneskin.
+- Mummies can't memorize Beastly Appendage, Blade Hands, Borgnjor's Revivification, Death's Door, Dragon Form, Hydra Form, Ice Form, Necromutation, Regeneration, Spider Form, Statue Form and Sublimation of Blood.

 Also, in the list all spells menu, the spell will be greyed out or white depending on two circumstances: whether or not something is in range for it, and if you have enough mana.
 If either of these things isn't true, the spell is greyed out.
 If both are true, the spell is white.